Lou Montañez

 Luis Anibal Montañez (born December 15, 1981) is a Puerto Rican former professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Baltimore Orioles and Chicago Cubs.

 Professional career

-Minor leagues
+Chicago Cubs

 Montañez was drafted by the Chicago Cubs with the third overall pick of the 2000 MLB draft.
 He spent seven seasons in the Cubs' farm system but never made it to the major leagues.